kenhkan/morrison/README.md

 `parameters`, `input-streams`, and `output-streams` must be an ordered array of names because their orders are significant with Unix pipes.

+##### Termination

+If an automatic port is attached, the exit code of the source process is sent as the termination IP when the process terminates.

 ### Composite component specification